 ^{} See Family Code section 2550.
 At the trial in a regular dissolution, a judge would set a value on and divide community property and debts into two approximately equal parts as provided by the Family Code.

-Each of us also understands that even after Joint Petition forSummary Dissolution is filed, this entire agreement will be canceled if either of us revokes the dissolution proceeding.3
+Each of us also understands that even after Joint Petition for either of us revokes the dissolution proceeding.3